bmcveigh/bmcveigh.github.io/_posts/2019-11-15-how-to-use-sass.markdown

 layout: post
 title:  "How to: Configure your project to use Sass"
 date:   2019-11-15 11:55:59 -0500
-categories: jekyll update
+categories: tutorials sass
 ---
-Sass (short for Syntactically Awesome Stylesheets) is a great tool for front-end development, especially when you notice the drawbacks of CSS, particularly with selectors and duplicate styles.
+[Sass](https://sass-lang.com/) (short for Syntactically Awesome Stylesheets) is a great tool for front-end development, especially when you notice the drawbacks of CSS, particularly with selectors and duplicate styles.
 In this article, I will show you how to configure your project to use Sass.

 To compile and use Sass, you will need to make sure you have the following tools installed, which I will discuss later in this tutorial:

-NodeJS (for running npm, gulp tasks, and dependencies) installed on your system. npm (this is part of NodeJS, but you may need to install it independently use it if you’re installing it on Linux) GulpJS (used to run tasks like compiling Sass and JavaScript) If you are using Windows, I recommend installing this in Ubuntu LTS from the Microsoft Store.
+* [NodeJS](https://nodejs.org/en/) (for running npm, gulp tasks, and dependencies) installed on your system.
+* [npm](https://www.npmjs.com/) (this is part of NodeJS, but you may need to install it independently use it if you’re installing it on Linux)
+* [GulpJS](https://gulpjs.com/) (used to run tasks like compiling Sass and JavaScript)

+If you are using Windows, I recommend installing this in Ubuntu LTS from the Microsoft Store.
 It’s not required to run everything, but if you like the Linux CLI better, I highly recommend installing this.
 If you do decide to install it, make sure you download the latest version as a prerequisite.

 ### Step 1: Install NodeJS and npm